rodhilton/resume/docs/resume_public.md

 ## Publications

+* Co-author: 97 Things Every Java Programmer Should Know by Various Authors _(O'Reilly, 2020)_

-* Author: Predicting Code Hotspots in OSS from OO Metrics Using Machine Learning by Rod Hilton, Ellen Gethner _(Int'l Journal of S.E. & K.E, 2018)_
+* Author: Predicting Code Hotspots in OSS from OO Metrics Using Machine Learning by Rod Hilton _(Int'l Journal of S.E. & K.E, 2018)_

-* Tech Reviewer: Java Performance, 2nd Edition by Scott Oaks _(O'Reilly, 2020)_
+* Technical Reviewer: Java Performance, 2nd Edition by Scott Oaks _(O'Reilly, 2020)_

+* Technical Reviewer: Modern Systems Programming with Scala Native by Richard Whaling _(Pragmatic, 2020)_

-* Tech Reviewer: Programing Kotlin by Venkat Subramaniam _(Pragmatic Bookshelf, 2019)_
+* Technical Reviewer: Programing Kotlin by Venkat Subramaniam _(Pragmatic Bookshelf, 2019)_

-* Tech Reviewer: Release It!
+* Technical Reviewer: Release It!
 2nd Edition by Michael Nygard _(Pragmatic Bookshelf, 2018)_

+* Technical Reviewer: A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow _(Pragmatic, 2017)_

+* Technical Reviewer: Test-Driving JavaScript Applications by Venkat Subramaniam _(Pragmatic, 2016)_

+* Technical Reviewer: Reactive Programming with RxJS by Sergi Mansilla _(Pragmatic, 2016)_

-* Tech Reviewer: Agile Web Development with Rails 5 by Sam Ruby _(Pragmatic Bookshelf, 2016)_
+* Technical Reviewer: Agile Web Development with Rails 5 by Sam Ruby _(Pragmatic Bookshelf, 2016)_

+* Technical Reviewer: The Way of the Web Tester by Jonathan Rasmusson _(Pragmatic, 2016)_

-* Tech Reviewer: Pragmatic Unit Testing in Java 8 with JUnit by Jeff Langr _(Pragmatic Bookshelf, 2015)_
+* Technical Reviewer: Pragmatic Unit Testing in Java 8 with JUnit by Jeff Langr _(Pragmatic Bookshelf, 2015)_

+* Technical Reviewer: Your Code as a Crime Scene by Adam Tornhill _(Pragmatic, 2015)_

+* Technical Reviewer: CoffeeScript: Accelerated JavaScript Development, Second Edition by Trevor Burnham _(Pragmatic, 2015)_

-* Tech Reviewer: Functional Programming in Scala by Paul Chiusano and Runar Bjarnason _(Manning, 2014)_
+* Technical Reviewer: Functional Programming in Scala by Paul Chiusano and Runar Bjarnason _(Manning, 2014)_

+* Technical Reviewer: Neo4j in Action by Jonas Partner, Aleksa Vukotic, and Nicki Watt _(Manning, 2014)_

+* Technical Reviewer: Gradle, Beyond the Basics by Tim Berglund _(O'Reilly, 2013)_

+* Technical Reviewer: Functional Programming Patterns in Scala and Clojure by Michael Bevilacqua-Linn _(Pragmatic, 2013)_